PingjunHong/multimodal_nlp/README.md

 ### Overview
 This repository contains the code and related files for our Multimodality Project

-This project is conducted by Longfei Zuo, Xiaoyu Zhao and Pingjun Hong under the structure of the course Erweiterungsmodul Computerlinguistik at LMU
+This project is conducted by Longfei Zuo, Xiaoyu Zhao, Pingjun Hong and Zhen Wang under the structure of the course Erweiterungsmodul Computerlinguistik at LMU

 ### Project Timeline
 **22.05.24:** Project Presentation - Initial